scottglew/TMGResponsiveAuthForms/README.md

 2. Call the duplicated folder 'Custom' (or whatever takes your fancy).
 You should now have a folder here:
 	`C:\Program Files\Microsoft Forefront Threat Management Gateway\Templates\CookieAuthTemplates\Custom`

-3. Copy all files under the **HTML** folder of your desired template (either ISA, Exchange or Exchange2013) in this project into the Custom Folder and replace the existing files.
-For example, copy all files from **Exchange2013\HTML into the Custom folder you created above.
+3. Copy all files under the **HTML** folder of your desired template (either ISA, Exchange or Exchange2013) in this project into the corresponding HTML sub-folder of your **Custom** Folder and replace the existing files.
+For example, copy all files from **Exchange2013\HTML** into your **Custom\HTML** folder.
 Use either of the *Exchange* templates for OWA, and the *ISA* versions for everything else.
 Feel free to replace Logo.png with your own custom logo.

 4. In your TMG Management console, edit your desired *Web Publishing rule* and go to the *Listener* page.
 Click **Properties**.

 5. On the *Authentication* page, ensure *HTML Forms Authentication* is selected.

-6. On the Forms Tab enter 'Custom' (you don't need to enter the entire path, just the word 'Custom' without the quotes)
+6. On the Forms Tab enter 'Custom' (you don't need to enter the entire path, just the word 'Custom' (or whatever you specified in step 2) without the quotes).

+7. If you used the Exchange Publishing Wizard in Forefront TMG, you also need to go to the Application Settings tab and enter 'Custom' (or whatver you specified in step 2) in the 'Type the custom HTML for set directory' edit box.

 7. Apply the changes.